near-examples/FT/README.md

 [near-contract-standards] is currently Rust-only.
 We strongly suggest using this library to create your own Fungible Token contract to ensure it works as expected.

 Someday NEAR core or community contributors may provide a similar library for AssemblyScript, at which point this example will be updated to include both a Rust and AssemblyScript version.

+## Contributing

+When making changes to the files in `ft` or `test-contract-defi`, remember to use `./build.sh` to compile all contracts and copy the output to the `res` folder.
+If you forget this, **the simulation tests will not use the latest versions**.